Canning Fruits and Tomatoes [fact sheet]

 • woman talking on the phone, for context with the UNH Infoline

-We Help Homeowners
+We Help Gardeners

 Friendly and knowledgeable Master Gardener and Natural Resource Steward volunteers and staff answer your questions on topics like gardening, pests, landscaping, lawn care, safe food handling, wildlife and backyard livestock.